 When applied as a soil drench it is taken up by the plant and offers protection from the inside.

-Neem also doesn’t seem to harm good bacteria or fungi in the soil.
-We still see these when we examine soil, which has had neem cake in it, under the microscope.
+Neem doesn’t seem to harm good bacteria or fungi in the soil.
+We still see these unaffected under the microscope when we examine soil, which has had neem cake in it.

 Comments: Apply neem oil as a foliar spray to prevent germination of fungal spores.
 This helps to control fungal problems such as black spot, powdery mildew, anthracnose and rusts.